Virginija Paulauskaitė

 Virginija Paulauskaitė (born 3 March 1972) is a Lithuanian curler and curling coach.
 Virginija started curling in 2004 and currently works as a chief manager and director of professional curling club Skipas in Vilnius.
+She is the current skip of the Lithuanian national women's team, was the skip of Lithuania’s first-ever world women's curling championship appearance in 2025.